Sid-arthh/AutomationViaPython/README.md

 The third line imports the sys module, which provides access to system-specific parameters and functions.
 The fourth line imports the subprocess module, which allows running shell commands from within Python.

 #### Interacting with Console
+a.
+This block of code checks if the script was executed with at least two command-line arguments.
+If not, it prints an error message and exits the script with a status code of 1.
+Then fourth line assigns the value of the second command-line argument to the variable data_file
     if len(sys.argv) < 2:
         print("Please provide the data file as a command-line argument.") sys.exit(1)
     data_file = sys.argv[1]
-This block of code checks if the script was executed with at least two command-line arguments.
-If not, it prints an error message and exits the script with a status code of 1.
-Then fourth line assigns the value of the second command-line argument to the variable data_file

 #### File handling
+a.
+This opens the data_file in read mode and assigns its content to the variable data_content.
+The with statement ensures that the file is automatically closed after reading.
     with open(data_file, 'r') as f:
     data_content = f.read()
-This opens the data_file in read mode and assigns its content to the variable data_content.
-The with statement ensures that the file is automatically closed after reading.

-    template_data = yaml.safe_load(data_content)
-    template_value = template_data.get('template', '')
+b.
 This block uses the yaml.safe_load() function from the yaml module to parse the content of data_content as YAML data.
 The resulting data is stored in the template_data variable.
 The next line uses the get() method on template_data to retrieve the value associated with the key 'template'.
 If the key does not exist, it assigns an empty string to template_value
+    template_data = yaml.safe_load(data_content)
+    template_value = template_data.get('template', '')

     template_file = template_value + '.yml'
     if not template_file: